ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 {1 \over \text{P}} \sum_{j=1}^{\text{P}}(\hat{y_{ij}} - y_{ij})^2
 $$

-However, the MSE function (mean squared error) is not convex for neural networks.
+However, the MSE function (mean squared error) is not convex for multiclass classification neural networks, is it an advantage to have a convex function for the loss ?

 In this case, our parametric model defines a distribution
 $$p(\underline{y_i}|\underline{x_i};\Theta)$$